okuryu/package-json-flatten/README.md

 ### -i, --indent [indent]

-A option to change an indent style of the package.json.
+An option to change an indent style of the package.json.
 It detects indent style from the package.json and use it, or use default indent style 4 whitespace.

 ```